The xUnit Test Patterns: Refactoring Test Code book has an ASTOUNDING amount of testing knowledge. The patterns are also at xunitpatterns.com.

 location: Boston

 It’s also tempting to create many fun fixtures in these files.
-Naming them cleverly like abraham_lincoln and isaac_asimov (actual fixtures in old thoughtbot apps) is fun but there needs to be a programmatic reason for each fixture in the test suite.
+Naming them abraham_lincoln and isaac_asimov is fun but there should be a programmatic reason for each fixture in the test suite.

 Since the mass exodus to factories, this testing behavior by Rails developers has been less common.
 What we call “creating objects with factories”, others call creating Fresh Fixtures built using Inline Setup.